 The Pony or Horse

 The pony or horse is specifically selected for the rider according to their height and weight.
 The rider will be introduced to the pony and helped to mount.
-Some riders mount the pony from a raised platform or occasionally from a mounting block; whichever method is used the rider will have support from the coach and helpers.
+Most riders mount the pony from a raised hydraulic platform with the support of coach and helpers.

 We do have a waiting list of riders and the availability of a suitable pony may determine priority.
 We have a Retired Physiotherapist who carries out assessments on all new riders.
 She will identify what support or special equipment may be required to assist with the ride.

 Ultimately, the aim is to achieve maximum independence for each rider.